GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 # Digital Ocean

-Thanks to Docker's flexibility, setting up my server was just a matter of selecting a Docker [droplet](https://marketplace.digitalocean.com/apps/docker) and `docker-compose up`.
+Thanks to Docker's flexibility, setting up my server was just a matter of selecting a Docker [droplet](https://marketplace.digitalocean.com/apps/docker) and <span class="evidence">docker-compose up</span>.

 I had no experience with Nginx.
-Making sure that WebSocket connections would be upgraded and `http` traffic redirected to `https` was just a matter of:
+Making sure that WebSocket connections would be upgraded and <span class="evidence">http</span> traffic redirected to <span class="evidence">https</span> was just a matter of:

 ```conf
   map $http_upgrade $connection_upgrade {